reidxu/Lazor_Project/README.md

 that lasers will take for each board configuration.
 If all goal points are hit by lasers by a configuration, that configuration is flagged as the solution.

 # File Input
 To use this solver, boards should be fed into the code as '.bff' files.
-The .bff file should contain the board in this format:

-GRID START
-o   o   o   o
-o   o   o   o
-o   o   o   o
-o   o   o   o
-GRID STOP
+The grids should be preceded by "GRID START" and end with "GRID STOP" at the top and bottom of the grids.

-Depending on the board, the 'o' spaces may be replaced with the following: x = no block allowed o = blocks allowed
+The key to define spaces and blocks on the board is given here: x = no block allowed o = blocks allowed
 A = fixed reflect block